microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 Open the folder you just cloned in Unity

-Now inside of Unity export the package
+Now, inside of Unity ensure you have the Assets folder selected in the project view, and export the package

 `Assets -> Export Package…`